-In today’s excerpt from my soon-to-be-published Bible study, His Banner Over Me Is Pursuing Love, we are going to discuss the daily battle going on in the believer’s mind and the battle plan Christ gives us in His Word so that we can walk in daily victory.
+In today’s excerpt from my book, His Banner Over Me Is Pursuing Love, we are going to look at the daily battle going on in the believer’s mind and the battle plan Christ gives us in His Word so we can walk in daily victory.

 The verse we are going to focus on today is Song of Solomon 2:15:

 The little foxes that are ruining the vineyards,

 While our vineyards are in blossom.”

 Catch the foxes for us

 An entire library could be written on the importance of following our Beloved’s command to catch the foxes.

 These foxes are the lies being fed to our minds by our enemy, and it is our responsibility to “catch” them.

 A New Testament parallel to this verse is found in Paul’s second letter to the Corinthian church.